rubyonrailsfourbook/book/10-posts-comments/05-check-comments-for-spam.markdown

 ##### (Re)captcha
 This method involves using and distorting text and having the using decode it.
-The key ismake simple enough to make sure that your grandma can doit with bad eye sight and make hard enough so that OCR,optical character recognition software can’t read it so.
-Thesenormally error on the side of preventing spam and are very hard to read.
-This will cause problems with vision problems.
+The key ismake simple enough to make sure that your grandma can doit with bad eye sight and make hard enough so that OCR,optical character recognition, software can’t read so.
+Captchasnormally error on the side of preventing spam which make them harder to solve.
+This will cause problems with usability.
+The good part of this method is that

 ##### Simple Question
 This method requires the userto answer a “simple” question to submit the comment.
 Thefollow are sample question are used:

 * What is 2 plus 6?* What is 4 plus 6* What is two plus two* What is the color of the sky?* What is 2 times 2?* What planet do you live on?
+* What color is grass?

 This method sounds great since it doesn’t require peopleto waste several attempts to guess extremely distorted asdiscussed above.
 How ever there are some draw backs to thisapproach.
 The first issue is that it can broken be broken byhackers.
 This can be done by creating a table of questionsand answers.
-Having this a hacking can just render for spamprevention.
+Having this a hacking can just render useless for spamprevention.

 ### Choosing Our Spam Prevention